-The MIT Ombuds Office helps people resolve disputes, manage conflicts, and learn more productive ways of communicating.
-The Ombuds Office serves as an independent, confidential, neutral and informal resource for the entire MIT community—faculty, staff of all kinds, students and post-docs.
-It provides a place for every voice at MIT to be heard and to receive impartial attention discreetly and privately.
-The Ombuds Office seeks to promote a fair conflict management system and supports systemic changes to achieve this goal.
+The MIT Ombuds Office works with all members of the MIT community to resolve disputes, manage conflicts, and develop more productive ways of communicating.
+The Ombuds Office serves as an independent, confidential, neutral and informal resource for faculty, staff of all kinds, students and post-docs.
+The Ombudsperson(s) will listen to your concerns impartially and discreetly.
+The Ombuds Office seeks to promote fair conflict management systems and supports systemic changes to achieve this goal.

-The MIT Ombuds help visitors examine useful options for dealing with a concern.
-The MIT Ombuds and their staff do not accept formal complaints or notice of any claims to MIT.
-If a visitor wishes to make MIT formally aware of a particular problem, the Ombuds can provide information on how to do so.
+The Ombudsperson(s) helps visitors examine options for dealing with a concern constructively.
+The Ombuds O ce does not accept formal complaints or notice of any claims to MIT.
+If a visitor wishes to make MIT formally aware of a particular problem, the Ombudspersons can provide information on how to do so.

 Common Issues Brought To An Ombudsperson: